QuadrataNetwork/extract-pii/README.md

 ### Exempt

-If you company does not require consent and is exempt under the GDPR addendum, run:
+If your company does not require consent and is exempt under the GDPR addendum, run:

 ```bash
 npm run exempt
 ```

+> If you attempt to run this and you are not exempt, the script will fail with errors.

 ## Fetching By Date Range